praveen-266/SQL-Works/SQL Assignment 1/ReadMe.md

 -----

-**Feel free to clone this repository, run the SQL, and explore the data yourself\!
-If you have any questions or want to discuss further, don't hesitate to reach out.**
+Feel free to clone this repository, run the code, and explore the data yourself\!
+If you have any questions or want to discuss further, don't hesitate to reach out.

 **\#SQL \#DataAnalysis \#Database \#GitHub \#Programming \#DataScience \#Learning**